mvdwetering/yamaha_ynca/README.md

 Custom integration for Home Assistant to support Yamaha AV receivers with the YNCA protocol (serial and network).

 According to reports of users and info found on the internet the following AV receivers should be working, there might be more.
-If your receiver works and is not in the list please post a message in the [discussions](https://github.com/mvdwetering/yamaha_ynca/discussions).
+If your receiver works and is not in the list please post a message in the [discussions](https://github.com/mvdwetering/yamaha_ynca/discussions) so the list can be updated.

 > HTR-4065, HTR-4071, HTR-6064, RX-A660, RX-A700, RX-A710, RX-A720, RX-A740, RX-A800, RX-A810, RX-A820, RX-A840, RX-A850, RX-A1000, RX-A1010, RX-A1020, RX-A1030, RX-A1040, RX-A2000, RX-A2010, RX-A2020, RX-A2070, RX-A3000, RX-A3010, RX-A3020, RX-A3030, RX-V475, RX-V477, RX-V481D, RX-V483, RX-V671, RX-V673, RX-V675, RX-V677, RX-V771, RX-V773, RX-V775, RX-V777, RX-V867, RX-V871, RX-V1067, RX-V1071, RX-V2067, RX-V2071, RX-V3067, RX-V3071, TSR-700, TSR-7850